stratapp/stratapp-website/about.md

   Your time-to-value on #stratapp is days - not months, quarters or years.
 section_image: "/uploads/collaborating.jpg"
 seo_title: strategy software for all roles, levels and generations
-seo_description: we are changing how leaders think about, share and collaborate on executing strategy and day-to-day work
+seo_description: "#stratapp is strategy software that’s changing how leaders think about, share and collaborate on executing strategy and day-to-day work"
 footer_cta: |-
   ### **join us and other CxOs**